 Can you receive a COVID-19 and flu vaccine at the same time?

 Yes.
-There’s no waiting period between receiving the COVID-19 vaccine and the flu vaccine or any other vaccines.
+There’s no waiting period between receiving a COVID-19 vaccine and the flu vaccine or any other vaccines.

 Can you get both vaccines in the same arm?

-Yes.
-It’s possible to get the COVID-19 and flu vaccine in the same arm.
+Yes, it’s possible to get a COVID-19 and flu vaccine in the same arm.
+However, your provider may prefer to administer the vaccines in separate arms if possible.

-Protect yourself and your loved ones by getting vaccinated
+Protect yourself and your loved ones by choosing to get vaccinated

-COVID-19 and the seasonal flu are both highly contagious illnesses that can lead to serious complications.
-Getting vaccinated against these viruses is the best way to keep you and your loved ones safe.
+The seasonal flu and COVID-19 are both highly contagious respiratory illnesses that can lead to serious complications.
+Choosing to get vaccinated is one of the best ways to help keep you and your loved ones protected during respiratory season.